The $\bar{\partial}$-equation, duality, and holomorphic forms on a reduced complex space: Preliminaries

 exists and is independent of $h$.

 The sheaf of germs of $p$-forms satisfying these conditions is called the sheaf of germs of \emph{meromorphic $p$-forms} on $X$; we will denote it by $\mathscr{M}^p_X$.
 One can check that if $x\in X$ is an irreducible point then $\mathscr{M}^0_{X,x}$ is (isomorphic to) the field of fractions of $\hol_{X,x}$.
-We mention again that we usually make no distinction between a meromorphic form $\varphi$ and the associated principal value current \eqref{pool}.
+We usually make no distinction between a meromorphic form $\varphi$ and the associated principal value current \eqref{pool}.